-- Exhibit the interpersonal skills necessary to enable effective caregiving of patients - Effectively communicate with all members of a multidisciplinary health care team, patients, and those supporting them
+- Exhibit the interpersonal skills necessary to enable effective caregiving of patients - Effectively communicate with all members of a multidisciplinary health care team, patients, and those supporting them - Record information in a clear and accurate way - Interpret verbal and nonverbal communication

+Are you able to meet this technical standard?
+Yes (without accommodations) Yes (with accommodations) No Comment: Standard IV Clinical skills Candidates must: Perform appropriate physical examination and diagnostic maneuvers based on a patient's clinical presentation Provide or direct general care and emergency treatment for patients and respond to emergency situations in a timely manner Meet applicable safety standards for the environment and follow universal precaution procedures Are you able to meet this technical standard?
+Yes (without accommodations) Yes (with accommodations) No Comment:

+Standard V

-Record information in a clear and accurate way Interpret verbal and nonverbal communication Are you able to meet this technical standard?
-Yes (without accommodations) Yes (with accommodations) No Comment: Standard IV: Clinical skills Candidates must: Perform appropriate physical examination and diagnostic maneuvers based on a patient's clinical presentation Provide or direct general care and emergency treatment for patients and respond to emergency situations in a timely manner Meet applicable safety standards for the environment and follow universal precaution procedures Are you able to meet this technical standard?
-Yes (without accommodations) Yes (with accommodations) No Standard V: Development of appropriate professional attitudes and behaviors Candidates must: Accept responsibility for learning, exercise good judgment, and promptly complete all responsibilities attendant to curricular requirements and to the diagnosis and care of patients Demonstrate the characteristics of honesty, integrity, empathy, collaboration, and teamwork in their actions Demonstrate a willingness to accept and respond to feedback as the basis of personal growth and improvement Understand and function within the legal requirements and ethical standards of the profession of medicine Treat all individuals with whom they come in contact in a courteous and respectful manner Not discriminate against anyone on the basis of gender identity, age, race, ethnicity, sexual orientation, religion, disability, or any other protected status under the law or university policy Display flexibility and the ability to manage the uncertainty inherent in the care of patients by maintaining a professional demeanor and a collaborative environment Are you able to meet this technical standard?
-Yes (without accommodations) Yes (with accommodations) No Comment: Accorded Acciliance Valley and the Accepted Applicant's Signature Date Accepted Applicant's Signature Date
+Development of appropriate professional attitudes and behaviors

+- Accept responsibility for learning, exercise good judgment, and promptly complete all responsibilities attendant to curricular requirements and to the diagnosis and care of patients - · Demonstrate the characteristics of honesty, integrity, empathy, collaboration, and teamwork in their actions - Demonstrate a willingness to accept and respond to feedback as the basis of personal growth and improvement - Understand and function within the legal requirements and ethical standards of the profession of medicine - Treat all individuals with whom they come in contact in a courteous and respectful manner - Not discriminate against anyone on the basis of gender identity, age, race, ethnicity, sexual protected status under the law or university policy the uncertainty inherent in the care of patients by collaborative environment Are you able to meet this technical standard?
+Yes (without accommodations) Yes (with accommodations) No Comment: Accepted Applicant's Signature Date